Luminova Framework

 Example

-The cacheable method can be called in the controller's onCreate method or __construct method.But in this example we will use onCreate method to disable caching for all API routes.
+The cacheable method can be called in the controller's or application's onCreate or __construct method.But in this example we will use Controller method to disable caching for all API routes.

 <?php